 2. "Are you near or far from God right now?"

-Most people will say something in the middle.
-They'll often focus on their works, or things they're doing.
-You know they need the Gospel if they say anything but the death and resurrection of Jesus Christ.
-How to get to that question: "Once in my life I was far from God with plenty contempt for others, He changed my life, put love in my heart for God and for others, and now I love to bless others.
+"Once in my life I was far from God with plenty contempt for others, He changed my life, put love in my heart for God and for others, and now I love to bless others.
 Especially through prayer.
 I know He listens to my prayers because I'm close to Him.
 What would you say, are you near or far from God?"
 And important follow-up: "Why?"
 Their answers will hint how to proceed from there.3.
-"Do you know Jesus?
+"Do you know who Jesus is?
 Do you have a relationship with Him?"
 If they say yes or Lord and Savior, add "what does that mean to you?" to see if it's real Gospel.

 This is a head-on question.
 A missionary told me it works well with foreigners or in places without lots of churches.
 They might be hearing about Him for the first time.
 They're often genuinely interested.
 People that don't want you to share might give you a quicker No with this one.
 Saves both of you time.
-If they say "yes," ask follow-up questions to see if they believe in the true Gospel.4.
-"Have you ever heard the Good News?"
-(What good news?)
-"The goodness of God towards you where He sent His Son, Jesus Christ, to die for your sin."
-Or something about the Gospel.
+If they say "yes," ask follow-up questions to see if they believe in the true Gospel.

 As an opener: